blackrhinoabm/BlackRhino/tests/README_tests.md

     test_environment.environment__set_variable_parameters(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether we can set variable parameters in the environment, first prints the original variable parameters, changes them to {'test': 0.55-0.66}, and prints them again test_environment.environment__str(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set variable parameters in the environment, first prints the original variable parameters, changes them to {'test': 0.55-0.66}, and prints them again test_environment.environment__get_assets(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get assets from the environment, and prints them out.
+        Should print whatever is in the config file in /tests/environments/ as assets. test_environment.environment__set_assets(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set assets in the environment, and prints the original assets as above, and then prints the one after change, i.e. {'test': [0.05, 0.04, 0.03]}. test_environment.environment__str(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether __str__ function works properly, the printout can be checked against the config file in tests/environments/